-On the Home screen, tap U to enter the Messaging screen.
+On the Home screen, tap at the bottom or tap some screen to enter the Messaging screen.

-Creating a message
+Creating a Message

-- On the Messaging screen, tap .

-Enter the recipient's number or you can tap to select

-- contacts.

-4 to attach media files such as

-- Add your message.
-Tap to attach media files such as image, contacts and slides.

-- Tap to send the message.
+- 1. On the Messaging screen, tap . - Enter the recipient's number or you can tap to select contacts. - Add your message.
+Tap to attach media files such as an image, contacts and slides. - 4.
+Tap to send the message.